 Wyndham City LibrariesDate

-Archibald Bannatyne Turner was born at Yarraville Victoria, and his birth was registered in Footscray in 1897.
+Archibald Bannatyne Turner was born in Yarraville Victoria, and his birth was registered in Footscray in 1897.

 His parents were George Argo Turner and Margaret Forrester Thomson.

 [His father was Honorary Major 1880 Turner, Red Cross Commissioner, South Africa]